thesheff17/smtc/README.rst

 Installation
 ************
 linux/mac
-if you are on linux/mac you probably already have python installed.
+    * python 2.x should already be installed on your system.
+    * if you don't have it search google how to get it on there

 windows
-if you are on windows go to the python site and get Python 2.7.x Windows Installer.
+    * go to the python site and get Python 2.7.x Windows Installer.

 if you REALLY want to contribute to this code on windows. download cygwin http://www.cygwin.com/